-Helen Walsh’s debut novel, Pull Focus, published September 7, 2021 by ECW Press in Canada and the US.
-Its UK launch is October 7, 2021.
+Helen Walsh’s debut novel, Pull Focus, published September 7, 2021 by ECW Press in North America and October 7, 2021 in the UK.

 Walsh is also the founder and president of Diaspora Dialogues, a charitable organization that supports writers to turn their craft into a career, through mentorship, professional development, and opportunities to present and publish their work.

 Previously, Walsh was publisher and president of the Literary Review of Canada, a monthly book review magazine; director of Spur, a festival of politics, arts and ideas; and a film/digital media writer & producer in Canada and the US.

 A global pandemic was an interesting time to launch your first book!
 So many of the book tour plans postponed or cancelled and, in some cases, they moved online.
 I was able to hold in-person launches in Toronto, Mono, and eventually in Los Angeles, London and Dublin.
 I was grateful to all those who came out and delighted to see people again after two years of pandemic lockdowns!
 I’ve also really enjoyed the online literary salons, festivals and book clubs I’ve done – and am still doing.
 The level of literary criticism is remarkable.
 Please sign up for the bi-monthly newsletter for news and highlights about the book, the festival world, the book and film industry, a little gossip… And please connect with me on Twitter, Instagram, Facebook and/or Linked-In.